dbaldwin/DroneBlocks-Tello-Camera-With-Python-OpenCV/README.md

 A Python based project that allows users to manually control Tello, access the camera, and program Tello with DroneBlocks.

+**Please note that this project has only been tested on Windows 10 and Mac OS X**

 This project was developed by the DroneBlocks team to provide the following capabilities:

 1. Navigate Tello using brower based controls